 It is true that "No chastening for the present seemeth to be joyous, but grievious: nevertheless, afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby" (Heb.
 12:11).
 And this is true in the correcting of children.
-Children should be made to understand that they are not just being beat on, but that "The rod and reproof give wisdom: but that they are being corrected for evil doing, and that it is because the parents want to save themselves and the children from shame and disgrace.
+Children should be made to understand that they are not just being beat on, but that they are being corrected for evil doing, and that it is because the parents want to save themselves and the children from shame and disgrace.